Theme in Modern Science Fiction

 I know that many of the movers and shakers in the science fiction establishment like the way things are.
 How else do you explain the budgets given to films like “Independence Day: Resurgence” or “Chappie”, two films so vacuous that even the plot lines and characters don’t work.
 Yet the money was made available for these films because the projected adrenalin-rush trope-heavy plot lines promised to deliver what movie sci-fi fans were looking for.
 And big profits.

 There’s an even more troubling problem here.
 Science fiction, during its classic period, was often characterized by its thematic elements.
-Books like Ursula K. LeQuin’s “The Left Hand of Darkness”, Arthur C. Clark’s “Childhoods End”, Walter M. Miller Jr’s “A Canticle for Leibowitz” or even a bit later Orson Scott Card’s “Ender’s Game” are known more for their thematic elements than they are for their tropes, plots and characters.
-LeQuin, currently regarded as the grand dame of science fiction writers, published “The Dispossessed” in 1974, a novel that won the Hugo, Nebula and Locus awards.
+Books like Ursula K. LeGuin’s “The Left Hand of Darkness”, Arthur C. Clark’s “Childhoods End”, Walter M. Miller Jr’s “A Canticle for Leibowitz” or even a bit later Orson Scott Card’s “Ender’s Game” are known more for their thematic elements than they are for their tropes, plots and characters.
+LeGuin, until her recent passing was regarded as the grand dame of science fiction writers, published “The Dispossessed” in 1974, a novel that won the Hugo, Nebula and Locus awards.
 I’ve recently reread this and what’s curious about it is, despite its rich thematic content, this book has the pace of an arthritic tortoise.
-It unfolds beautifully but a space ship does not blow up on page three.
-I suspect that, were Ms. LeQuin beginning her career in 2017, that novel would meet a lot of resistance in the publishing community.
+It unfolds beautifully but a spaceship does not blow up on page three.
+I suspect that were Ms LeGuin still with us and beginning her career in 2017, that novel would meet a lot of resistance in the publishing community.

-One needs go no further than the work of Margaret Atwood to press home the point.
-Ms. Atwood is currently enjoying a resurgence of interest in “Handmaid’s Tale”, her 1985 dystopian novel.
+One needs to go no further than the work of Margaret Atwood to press home the point.
+Ms Atwood is currently enjoying a resurgence of interest in “Handmaid’s Tale”, her 1985 dystopian novel.
 (She can thank Donald Trump for that.)
-I remember reading and enjoying that book when it first came out, but I remember little controversy about the book’s genre labeling.
+I remember reading and enjoying that book when it first came out, but I remember little controversy about the book’s genre labelling.

 Such was not the case with her more recent dystopian “Mad Adam” Trilogy.
 When Margaret Atwood released first novel “Oryx and Crake”, her refusal to call it science fiction raised the ire of the genre’s authors and fans.
 Atwood’s preferred genre designation for the novel was “speculative fiction.”
 She didn’t like the term science fiction because “Oryx and Crake” does not deal with things “we can’t yet do or begin to do”.
 She saw the subject of “Oryx and Crake” as plausible given the current state of technology and therefore outside of that narrow definition of science fiction.
 It is worth noting, however, that Atwood’s status as a serious literary writer may have inclined her to avoid the science-fiction label.
 By then, within the literary community, science fiction had gained the reputation of being insubstantial.
 Whatever the reason, Atwood’s decision to favour the “speculative fiction” label and the success of “Oryx and Crake”, has led many writers to refer to more serious theme-driven science fiction as “speculative fiction”.
 This use is far from universal but it is a trend.
 Since the term science-fiction seems to have been hijacked by those wishing fast-paced escapism with cool tropes, perhaps it is time for those of us who write more theme-driven science fiction to adopt “speculative fiction” as our genre.